Do you have experience or training in a trade

 What is RAC?

-RAC is a way for adults to receive academic credits for their existing skills and knowledge.
-RAC can help you to get certified to practice a trade without having to repeat training for skills you already have.
+RAC is a way for adults to get school credits for the skills and knowledge they already have.
+This can help you get certified to work in a trade without having to redo training for skills you already know.

 How does the process work?